PhillipHoejbjerg/ClimateGraph/index.md

 {% include Fig2numPostsOpinion.html %}

 Now this is more interesting!
-The plot seems to show that days of *negative* avg. opinion, i.e. not believing in man-made climate change, contain way more posts than days of Pro opinion - finally, a Pearson correlation test with a p-value of 0.0000 agrees, the two are correlated!
+The plot seems to show that days of *negative* avg. opinion, i.e. not believing in man-made climate change, contain way more posts than days of Pro opinion - finally, a Pearson correlation test <!---with a p-value of 0.0000 --->agrees, the two are correlated!

 Next - we'd like to see how outside sources, namely Natural Disasters, affect the opinion of the Redditors.